gradle/gradle/subprojects/docs/src/docs/release/notes.md

 with relevant compiler settings, and Assembler sources are translated directly to object files by the assembler.

 Including C and Assembler sources in your project is straightforward.
 Whereas C++ sources are contained in a 'cpp' source directory, C source files should be located in a 'c' directory and Assembler source files in a 'asm' directory.
-These directory locations are conventional, and can be updated in your build script.
+These directory locations are by convention, and can be updated in your build script.

 Here's an example of how you can customize which source files and directories to include: